haoda-li/CubicCraft/docs/milestone.md

 - We have created a GUI for users to directly interact with our implemented cubic craft algorithm.
 This GUI provides sliders for tuning the parameters, including cube orientation and "cubeness".
-In addition, this GUI has lots of basic graphic functions such as changing the environment light and changing the mesh's material.
-Here are the sample pictures for your reference:
+In addition, this GUI has lots of basic graphic functions such as displaying wireframe and changing mesh's color.
+Here is the sample picture for your reference:

   ![](assets/bunny_gui.png)